dannisliang/vongott-unity/vongott/Docs/Design/NPCs.md

 - Biological NPCs will either be stationary or walk a predetermined route
 - Especially scripted humans will converse with one another
 - Properties:
-  - atate: Calm, Alert and Aggressive
+  - state: Calm, Alert and Aggressive
   - attentionSpan: An amount of seconds for which they will stay alert after losing an enemy
-  - hearing: The distance in meters within which an audible sound will be detected
+  - hearing: The radius in meters within which an audible sound will be detected
-  - vision: The length of their cone of sight in meters
+  - vision: The length and radius of their cone of sight in meters

 ### Allies
 - Allied humans will be treated as interactive objects and can be talked to upon interaction